LineChan/push_swap/README.md

 - [x] option to clear up all redondant moves (ex : pb then pa)
 - [x] interactive display of both stacks at each step
 - [x] display of the instrucstions
-- [x] write instructions in a .txt file and read from
+- [x] write instructions in a .txt file and read from it
----> -x : visual mode

 #  Sources :bookmark_tabs: